 BCforward began by documenting the existing policies and roles for the client’s legacy toolset and matching each to its counterpart in the Atlassian suite, which was then followed by the identification and simplification of the processes that would be supported.
 To facilitate the smooth transition across the different applications, key project leaders and stakeholders were closely involved in requirements gathering discussions, the development of the configured solutions in the new tools, and training to help drive adoption across a larger user base.
 Several pilot teams were involved in a small scale roll out, which was the foundation for the final production roll out across the majority of the teams in the organization.

 BCforward delivered a detailed Current State Assessment involving the client’s sub-teams which led to the development of a Migration Roadmap detailing the various teams and toolsets that would be involved and impacted.
 After careful consideration, a set of the sub-teams were identified as ideal candidates for the Proof of Concept of the Atlassian stack and involved in a series of training sessions, demos, requirements gathering sessions and, ultimately, in developing the desired future state in the Atlassian tools.
-In successfully configuring the toolsets based on their needs, moving the datasets off of the legacy systems and leveraging the new customization and reporting capabilities, the success of the pilot teams paved the way for a wider adoption across the organization.
+By successfully configuring the toolsets based on their needs; moving the datasets off of the legacy systems and leveraging the new customization with reporting capabilities, the success of the pilot teams paved the way for a wider adoption across the organization.

 The Atlassian stack is actively being utilized today with continual improvements to drive adoption and optimize the business processes supported by these tools.